dante-nl/TTV-Follow-Count/README.md

 ## Usage

 Simply run the script and presto!
 The follower count of that channel should be written in the text file **tracker_count.txt**.

+## Foreword

+- Auto-updating is in the works!
+I just wanted to get the basic functionality out first.
+- I hate to admit that this took way longer than it needed to...